 Long-Term Game Development (Conclusion)

-While game localization may seem like a waste of resources at first given the lingua franca nature of English in today’s gaming world, it’s important to consider the millions of players who don’t know English as well as it may seem.
-Game localization can effectively lower the barrier for entry for non-gamers and constant gamers alike and improve your game’s accessibility across the board, making it more competitive on the global market as a result.
+While game localization may seem like a waste of resources at first, given the lingua franca nature of English in today’s gaming world, it’s important to consider the millions of players who don’t know English as well as it may seem, game localization can effectively lower the barrier for entry for non-gamers and constant gamers alike and improve your game’s accessibility across the board, making it more competitive on the global market as a result.

 Explore different languages and territories in which your game might find a sustainable following before opting for full localization.
-Before you know it, you will have found a passionate gaming audience which will help support your game for the foreseeable future.
+Before you know it, you will have found a passionate gaming audience that will help support your game for the foreseeable future.